ibliskavka/bliskavka-com/App/source/_posts/10x-api-start-time-boost.md

 The lambda can load the data using `readFileSync('/opt/cache.json')` and immediately parse it with no need to decompress.

-Presto: cold-start load time is 500ms, subsequent API calls are 50-100ms
+Presto: Start-up load time is 500ms - a 10x improvement!

 ## Conclusion